klavins/EEP520-W20/week_6/README.md

 Exercises
 ===

-1. Develop a StopWatch class that can be used to time functions.
+1. Develop a Stopwatch class that can be used to time functions.
 The class should have the following methods:

     ```c++
     void start();              // starts the timer